Find Affordable College Courses

 Cambridge, MA

-With a ranking of #6, Harvard University did quite well on this year’s best value schools for anthropology students working on their bachelor’s degree.
-Harvard is a very large private not-for-profit school located in the medium-sized city of Cambridge.
+Harvard University landed the #6 spot in the 2023 rankings for the best value bachelor’s degree anthropology programs.
+Harvard is a fairly large private not-for-profit school located in the city of Cambridge.

 In-state tuition fees for undergraduate students at Harvard are $55,587 per year.